 \paragraph{corrupted run} $G^*$: In the corrupted run, we swap $s$ with a different subject $s^*(\textit{Pelé})$ such that the LM gives a different answer $o^*(\textit{soccer})$ to the modified prompt $x^*=(s^*, r)$ (i.e., $o^* \neq o$).

-This subject-swapping approach follows the recommendation of \cite{zhang2023towards} and has the advantage of using a natural text perturbations to avoid introducing out-of-domain states to the model's computation, as may happen with corrupting $s$ embeddings with Gaussian noise (used in \cite{meng2022locating}).
+This subject-swapping approach follows the recommendation of \cite{zhang2023towards} and has the advantage of using natural text perturbations to avoid introducing out-of-domain states to the model's computation, as may happen when corrupting $s$ embeddings with Gaussian noise (the method used in \cite{meng2022locating}).

 \paragraph{patched run} $G^*[{\leftarrow h_i^{(\ell)}}]$: In the patched run, we run the model on the corrupted prompt $x^*$, but intervene on $h_i^{(\ell)}$ by replacing its value with the corresponding state cached from the clean run $G$.
 The remainder of the computation is run normally, meaning that the patched state can have a downstream effect of potentially changing all the states that depend on it.
 See \Cref{fig:activation_patching}.